How Do Free Apps Make Money [9 Monetization Methods]

 We all love rewards and hate ads.
 Using several tools, you can offer users rewards for a particular in-app action such as fill-out survey, content sharing, video watching, etc.

 Also, the users prefer to watch ads in exchange for points, lives, or virtual goods in an app.

 The main benefit of incentivized ads is higher retention rates because users are rewarded for watching these ads.

 Another essential benefit of these ads is that you can integrate and monetize your app without affecting the flow of the app.

-Lastly, the opt-in-nature of incentivized ads along with a massive inventory gives you to reach out to the masses and finally generate better ROI.
+Lastly, the opt-in nature of incentivized ads along with a massive inventory allows you to reach out to the masses and finally generate better ROI.

 In-App purchases is a well-known app monetization strategy through which app owners can provide additional services inside an app.